FreezeTagPhoto/FreezeTag/backend/README.md

 # FreezeTag Backend
 This is a [Go](https://go.dev) project.
 ## Getting Started
+### Runtime Dependencies
 Make sure you've installed the Go toolchain.
 This project is running Go 1.24.9, so any version at or above that should work.

+You will also need imagemagick and ffmpeg installed on your system.

-Running the project should be as simple as `go run .`
+After installing those, running the project should be as simple as `go run .`

 ## Contributing & Testing
 Read our project's [Contribution Guidelines](https://capstone.cs.utah.edu/groups/freezetag/-/wikis/Contribution-Guidelines)